microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/1_Solution_Design/README.md

 **Who** (User Role), **What** (Functional Acceptance Criteria), **Why** (Goal or Desired Outcome)
 <br>

 To reduce initial time to value, we recommend focusing on a single User Story that will deliver value to end users quickly.
-The scope of the user story should include end-to-end design and implementation of data flow through integrated systems and capabilities necessary.
+The scope and work breakdown of that user story should then include end-to-end design and implementation of complete data flow through integrated systems and capabilities necessary.

 | **User Story: Missed Appointment Patient Outreach** |
 | :---: |